-- a) broadcast advertising in breach of Norwegian law, - b) broadcast programmes containing pornography or violence in breach of Norwegian law or other programmes which could seriously harm the physical, mental, or moral development of minors - c) broadcast programmes which may cause harm to children or young people, when retransmission takes place at a time of day when children or young people constitute a substantial proportion of the viewers, or - d) broadcast programmes which Norwegian courts have deemed to be in breach of Section 185 of the General Civil Penal Code, or - e) are established in another EEA State to avoid provisions that would otherwise apply had the television company been established in Norway.
+- a) broadcast advertising in breach of Norwegian law - b) broadcast programmes containing pornography or violence in breach of Norwegian law or other programmes which could seriously harm the physical, mental, or moral development of minors - c) broadcast programmes which may cause harm to minors, unless it has been ensured through choice of transmission time and technical measures that minors cannot normally watch or hear such programmes - d) broadcast programmes which Norwegian courts have deemed to be in breach of Section 185 of the Penal Code, or - e) are established in another EEA State to evade provisions that would otherwise apply had the television company been established in Norway.

-The Norwegian Media Authority can issue regulations or individual decisions prohibiting the sale, renting or marketing of facilities or services that have the purpose of providing access to television channels or programmes as mentioned in the first paragraph, litras b, d, or e.
+The Norwegian Media Authority can issue regulations or individual decisions prohibiting the sale, renting or marketing of facilities or services that have the main purpose of providing access to television channels or programmes as mentioned in the first paragraph, litras b, d or e.

-The King can issue further regulations on rules for exemption from the prohibition in the first paragraph, litra a and on procedures, etc. in connection with imposing a prohibition according to the first and second paragraphs.
+The King will issue regulations with further rules for exemption from the prohibition in the first paragraph, litra a, and on procedures, etc. in connection with imposing a prohibition according to the first and second paragraphs.